OrchidProtocol/www.orchid.com/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+This site has been configured to work with Angular Universal.
+The Angular Universal server can be built with `yarn build:ssr` and run with `yarn serve:ssr`.
+Additionally, `yarn build:static` can generate a static site tree in `dist/static` by running a recursive `wget` request over the server.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).